Soph231/string-manipulation-tools/shell-scripting/create_script_files.md

 ## Create the script for renaming file names
 Below is the code in rename_files.sh which renames the sample files in the example_files folder.

-To create the script yourself, first create your own sample files by following the instruction in create_sample_files.md.
-This will create the sample files in a folder called "test_samples".
-Then copy the code below into a new file, save it, and make it executable.
+To create the script yourself, first create your own sample files by following the instructions in create_sample_files.md.
+This will create 50 sample files in a folder named test_files.

+Next, copy the code below into a new file, save it with a .sh extension, and make it executable.

 **Code**
 ```